 According to research, mammograms are still an effective screening tool when a patient has breast implants.
 That said, implants can decrease the image quality of a mammogram.
 You should pre-advise the hospital of your implants as there are techniques such as the modified compression technique that will allow the radiologist to obtain better quality images.

 It is possible for a mother with implants to breastfeed.
 Whether you will be able to produce a full milk supply will depend on the type of incision that was used during surgery.
 If an incision was made across or around the areola or dark circle around the nipple, it may have damaged certain nerves.
 Incisions that are made under the breasts or in the armpits are less likely to cause damage to the nerves, glands, and milk ducts.

-We advise on informing our surgeons upon consultation on your plans to breastfeed so incision points and implant choice and placement can be discussed further.
+We advise on informing our providers' surgeons upon consultation of your plans to breastfeed so that incision points, implant choice and placement can be discussed further.

 The Breast and Cosmetic Implant Registry, also known as BCIR, is the creation of NHS Digital.
 The purpose of this database is to include the details of all breast implant surgeries carried out in England, either by the NHS or by private clinics and hospitals.